top of page

 With a BFA in Painting and Art Education from School of Visual Arts in NYC, Christine's appreciation for the synergies between art and commerce led to a

 30+ year career in merchandising with leadership roles at Martha Stewart, Crate and Barrel, Urban Outfitters and other retail brands.
 With expertise in product development, buying, planning, visual merchandising, marketing and eCommerce, she was recruited in 2019 by The Philadelphia Museum of Art as Director of Retail just as they were poised for a 90K square foot expansion.
 Over the next five years, Christine led her team to open three brand new stores, several exhibition shops, pop ups and relaunched the museum’s eCommerce site.
 She introduced the work of 100 local artisans, as well as the museum's first licensing collaboration.
 She has served as Secretary for the Mid Atlantic Chapter of the MSA (Museum Store Association) and is an Adjunct Professor teaching Merchandising, Product Development & Design at Drexel Westphal.
-Christine also sits on the Board of arts based non-profits in an active advisory role.
+Christine also sits on the Board of NJ and PA based non-profits in an active advisory role.

 She brought three sparkling retail spaces into play, each store with a different flavor.
 I love her ability to connect the museum to the artist community and to our visitors.